spress/spress.yosymfony.com/src/content/docs/pagination.md

 ## Page permalink

 The default permalink for each generated page is `/page:num`.
 The `:num` placeholder will be replaced with the number of page starting with 2.
+This permalink is relative to the folter in where generator was defined, in the case of prior example, `/blog` folder and that means URLs generated starting by `/blog`.